SimpleChisel/simple-chisel-release/README.md

 }
 ```

 `ValidIO` is a very much like the `TightlyCoupledIO` with the only difference that `ValidIO` takes in a `valid` signal indicating the input data is valid and outputs a `valid` signal indicating the output is valid.
-Therefore there is no need to have another `stuck` signal.

 ```scala
 module B(val number_of_stages) extends Module with ValidIO(number_of_stages){